 1

-Build a Carrd landing page in 20 minutesYour one-sentence pitch, three benefits, a price, and an email capture button.
-Carrd costs $19/year.
-This is your validation tool, not your product.
+Build a Carrd landing page in 20 minutesOne-sentence pitch, three benefits, a price, an email-capture button.
+Carrd is $19/year.
+This is your validation instrument, not your product.

 2

-Find 20 people with the problemSearch Twitter/X and relevant subreddits for people who've publicly complained about the exact problem you identified.
-These are your targets.
+Find 20 people with the exact problemSearch X and the relevant subreddits for people who have publicly complained about the specific pain you identified.
+Their tweets and Reddit posts are your evidence trail.
+Screenshot them.

 3

-DM them personallyThree sentences: what you're building, why you thought of them, and a direct link.
+DM them personallyThree sentences: what you are building, why you thought of them specifically (cite the post you found them in), and a link.
 No pitch.
-Ask if they'd try it free for feedback.
+Ask if they would try it for free in exchange for feedback.

 4